-When a manufacturer or an innovator wants to market Class III medical devices, it has to file a PMA submission.
-Class III medical devices help to sustain human life but may also present risk to human life.
+When a manufacturer or an innovator wants to market Class III medical devices, they are required to file for a PMA submission.
+Class III medical devices help to sustain human life but may also present a risk to human life.

 PMA submissions are necessary to ensure that these Class III devices are safe and effective in supporting human life.
 These submissions need to be backed with scientific data and other evidence.

-In general, the FDA advisory committee reviews these applications within 180 days but depending on the quality of submission and/or type of device, it can take longer time.
+In general, the FDA advisory committee reviews these applications within 180 days, but depending on the quality of submission and/or type of device, it might take longer.